 Taking a Stand.
 Being a Voice for the Voiceless.
 Fighting for Justice.

-As a single working mother who has raised two proud sons, Danielle knows first hand the suffering of too many of West Virginia's most vulnerable citizens and how unjust and ineffective many of our government's policies are.
+As a single working mother who has raised two proud sons, Danielle knows first hand the struggles of too many of West Virginia's most vulnerable citizens and how unjust and ineffective too many of our government's policies are.

 Danielle and her family settled in Morgantown after a move from Louisiana to Monongalia County in 2010 for work in the oil and gas industry.
 Danielle soon also helped her mother also resettle in Morgantown.
 During Danielle’s early Morgantown years, a series of crises led to Danielle finding herself moving from being a divorced mom but co-parenting living in a gated community in Cheat Lake to being a single working mom living in subsidized housing in Marjorie Gardens.
 To survive and to offer other struggling families a hand up, not a hand out, Danielle got busy organizing her neighbors to carpool to food banks and helping them learn to use the resources available.
 Through Habitat for Humanity, both Danielle and her mom each became homeowners after contributing many hours of labor helping to build their homes.
 Years later, Danielle has continued to volunteer in numerous ways for Habitat for Humanity, helping many other families achieve the necessity of safe and affordable housing and the dream of home ownership.

 After the shocking tragedy in Charlottesville in 2017, Danielle felt called to do more to fight for justice, so she could help make the world a safer and better place for her sons and all children.
 Danielle went to every meeting, every demonstration, and every action she could to speak out for justice and human decency and to do her part to make progress in our community and our world.
 Her inspiring and impassioned speeches and her profound commitment to progress caught the notice of local grassroots activists, who encouraged Danielle to run for office.